ddhartma/ML-Pipelines/README.md

 [image1]: git_images/image1.png "image1"
 # ML Pipelines

+Whenever new data points are added to the existing data, we need to perform the same ETL preprocessing steps again before we can use the machine learning model to make predictions.
+This becomes a tedious and time-consuming process!

+An alternate to this is creating a machine learning pipeline that remembers the complete set of preprocessing steps in the exact same order.
+So that whenever any new data point is introduced, the machine learning pipeline performs the steps as defined and uses the machine learning model to predict the target variable.

 Let's build up pipelines to automate Machine Learning Workflows on ETL processed data.

 These topics will be covered: